 Typically, the buyer receipts successful delivery of the order to the supplier and then the supplier raises an invoice quoting the PO number issued previously.
-And when a three-way match is validated, the buyer issues the payment to the supplier.
+And when a 3-way match is validated, the buyer issues the payment to the supplier.

 What is a 3-way match?

-A three-way match is a methodology used by the Accounts Payable (AP) or finance team when processing invoices received from suppliers.
+A 3-way match is a methodology used by the Accounts Payable (AP) or finance team when processing invoices received from suppliers.
 This is a great way for organizations to safeguard their assets, as it helps them to avoid fraudulent invoices or pay the incorrect amount.
-The AP team checks the following documents for a three-way match:
+The AP team checks the following documents for a 3-way match: